-To provide a better museum experience for visitors, we offer opportunities for as many people as possible to get to know the museum, and we help them to develop a deeper understanding of Japanese and Asian culture.
+To provide a better museum experience for visitors, we offer opportunities for a diverse range of people to get to know the museum, and we help them to develop a deeper understanding of Japanese and Asian culture.
 By collaborating with schools and developing volunteer activities, we strive to establish a pioneering model for engaging museum projects while promoting effective educational programs that reflect our role as a leading museum in Japan.